A Family Dentist Explains Fillings

 Decay removal

-After the area surrounding the decayed tooth is numb, the dentist uses a special handheld drill or laser to remove the damaged area completely.
+After the area surrounding the decayed tooth is numb, the dentist uses a special handheld drill to remove the damaged area completely.
 After the removal, the area is cleansed thoroughly to remove any remaining debris and prevent infection.

 Filling process